Buying a house Property auctions

 Go to property auctions for a quick completion or a possible bargain but don’t bid until you’ve had the property surveyed and the legal pack checked by an independent solicitor.

-With such tight timescales we recommend you speak to a mortgage adviser as early as you can to ensure you have the funds available to you.
-The Which? mortgage advisers are experts and can look at thousands of mortgages.
+- With such tight timescales we recommend you speak to a mortgage adviser as early as you can to ensure you have the funds available to you.
+Which?
+Mortgage Advisers are experts and can look at thousands of mortgages.
 To speak to one of their mortgage experts call 0808 252 7987.

 Before you buy at a property auction